bcgov/smk-cli/docs/edit-layer.md

 `Style Name` is the name of the WMS Service layer style you are presenting to your users.
 This should not be modified unless you are certain of a change to source layer styles (confirmed by a review of the WMS Service GetCapabilities).
 Usually, it's easier to simply re-add the layer.

-#### Metadata URL

-`Metadata URL` is a supplied URL for the layer's metadata.
-By default this is empty for WMS layers, but can be supplied if desired.
-This is useful for providing users with links to data sources or specific external resources related to the data displayed in your application.

 ### Vector Layer Details

 ![Vector Edit Details](smk-cli-vector-edit-details.png)